-I have done my best to intuitively reconcile the most glaring anomalies.
+I have done my best to intuitively reconcile the most glaring anomalies, especially slurs.
+Performers should consult the original ms.

 The 'keyboard reduction' part is simply that - a fairly rough-and-ready combination of the 2nd violin and viola parts for non-orchestral performance.
-It is not a continuo realization.
+It is \not\ a continuo realization.